 The reported number of factory-made cigarettes smoked per day by adults who smoke cigarettes in various age groups since 1980 is shown in Figure 2.3.5.

-Since the surveys began, young people who smoke have consistently reported lower consumption than older people.
-In addition, the proportional decline in cigarette consumption is larger for younger age groups than older: between 1980 and 2022-23, daily cigarette consumption declined by 53% among 18-24-year-olds, 57% among 25-29-year-olds, 53% among 30-39-year-olds, 37% among 40-49-year-olds, and 21% among those aged 60 years and older.
+Since the surveys began, young people who smoke have consistently reported fewer cigarettes per day than older people.
+In addition, the proportional decline in daily cigarette use is larger for younger age groups than older: between 1980 and 2022-23, the average number of cigarettes smoked daily declined by 53% among 18-24-year-olds, 57% among 25-29-year-olds, 53% among 30-39-year-olds, 37% among 40-49-year-olds, and 21% among those aged 60 years and older.

-2.3.2 Self-reported consumption among school-aged smokers
+2.3.2 Self-reported consumption among secondary school students

 Cancer Council Victoria (formerly the Anti-Cancer Council of Victoria) has co-ordinated surveys examining smoking prevalence among children attending Australian secondary schools approximately every three years since 1984.
 The prevalence of smoking among secondary school students is described in full in Chapter 1, Section 1.6.